Activities for School Improvement

 - There is a commitment by every teacher and every leader in the school to identify and implement better teaching methods.

 - The school applies its resources in a targeted manner to meet the learning needs of all students.

-- The school actively seeks partnerships with parents, families and other education institutes, businesses and community organization to enhance student learning
+- The school actively seeks partnerships with parents, families and other educational institutions, businesses and community organizations to enhance student learning

 Dominic College is doing better in some of these domains than others.
 Our aim is to make us a high performing school in each of these domains.
 We have our College community’s support and commitment to achieve this.